NickREdwards/urlshortener/README.md

 curl http://localhost:8080/api/access_logs/ABCDE?from=2019-09-07+17:00:00.000&to=2019-09-07+17:30:00
 ```

+## Assumptions
+* No requirement to store the date/time of the shortened URLs as they are intended to be permanent
+* No requirement to query access logs across all shortened URLs
+* No requirement to return a previously shortened URL, only to redirect to the long URL that the code represents
+    * Assumption that redirection logic forms part of the same service as creation/shortening
+* No requirement for TLS at this stage
+* No requirement to protect against attempts to flood the system

 ## Design Decisions
 * Docker
     * Cross platform and easy to build/run/test all components of the service